paulinechin/resendPC/readme.md

 };
 ```

-## Prepare .ts file
+## Prepare send file
-Nod.js SDK automatically created a file called index.ts.
-We update this with the new react email template and adjust To and From emails.
+Node.js SDK install automatically created a file called index.ts.
+We add the new react email template and adjust 'To' and 'From' emails.

-### Import react email template
+1. Import react email template
 ```
 import { ResendBillingIssueEmail } from './react-email-starter/emails/resend-billing-issues';
 ```

-### Adjust the To and From emails
+2. Adjust the To and From emails
 The domain for the From email must have a verified.
 ```
 from: 'Resend Team <blackhole@resend.paulinechin.com>',
     to: ['hello@paulinechin.com'],
 ```

-### Add a new subject and react email content
+3. Add a new subject and react email content
 ```
     subject: 'We couldn\'t process your payment.',
     //html: '<strong>It works!</strong>',